HackerYou/student-resources/Slack.md

 NOTE: If you have already been a part of a course at Juno previously, you will be added to Slack via your previous account.

 ### Bootcamp Workspace VS Juno College Workspace (Bootcamps only)
-For Bootcamp courses, you will receive a separate invites for the Juno Bootcamp Workspace and the Juno College Workspace (if not added already).
+For Bootcamp courses, you will receive a separate invite for the Juno Bootcamp Workspace and the Juno College Workspace (if not added already).
 If you already have an account connected with the Juno College Workspace, we recommend connecting your previous account, as you will still be using the Juno College Workspace during Bootcamp courses.
 </br> </br>

 #### What is the Juno Bootcamp Workspace?